Australian businesses with international growth aspirations can be well supported by independent Advisors. That's according…

 George Paramananthan: I think that’s the main benefit of an Advisory Board is that it is a second pair of eyes that help you critically test some of the decisions that you want to make as a business owner.
 You may be too close to it and it’s ultimately your decision as a business.
 It’s your baby, so you want the best for it, but you don’t know if that’s going to be realistic enough and so that’s where an Advisory Board can bring expertise and experience that may help.

 Louise Broekman: Absolutely.
 For the corporatized sector where you have a very strong governance board, the conversations about what’s next are really tricky.
-It’s a very important role to make decisions that are binding and ensuring things are road tested before they get to the boardroom table so that the rigorous debate around it has already happened helps to take the risk off the table around that debate, and then it can be handed over to the board of directors to make the decision.
+It’s a very important role to make decisions that are binding and ensuring things are road-tested before they get to the boardroom table so that the rigorous debate around it has already happened helps to take the risk off the table around that debate, and then it can be handed over to the board of directors to make the decision.
 That is where that real relationship in the corporatized environment is.
 That’s where it’s going to be really, really helpful to directors.

 George Paramananthan: You mentioned before that there are governance boards now using Advisory Boards for particular projects.
 Do you see that in the post COVID world that that’s going to escalate?
 Do you think there’s going to be a lot more of that or do you think that that’s not an opportunity at a governance board level?

 A lot of them are really large and complex organizations.
 So the question is how are they going to do this?
-With the existing infrastructure and the existing mindset – sometimes we’ve got to have a circuit breaker and this is where the Advisory Boards can really help, especially when they’re project based.
+With the existing infrastructure and the existing mindset – sometimes we’ve got to have a circuit breaker and this is where the Advisory Boards can really help, especially when they’re project-based.
 By just focusing on one particular thing or a segment of a business or an organization, they might be able to act as a circuit breaker around those things.

-George Paramananthan: You’re absolutely right, this is the perfect time for the framework to come out for Advisory Boards to have as a center place in a lot of businesses, because there is a great deal of value in Advisors helping a businesses to navigate the post covid world.
+George Paramananthan: You’re absolutely right, this is the perfect time for the framework to come out for Advisory Boards to have as a centre place in a lot of businesses, because there is a great deal of value in Advisors helping businesses to navigate the post covid world.
 There will be so many projects that come out of this.
 People will look at things like, we should be able to let our staff work from home or work from anywhere.
 So what does that look like?

 They will need a committee to deal with that.
 Or maybe the supply chain of a business has been severely impacted and so our crisis management plan needs to be amended.
 So looking at what in our supply chain can be onshore rather than offshore.
 Getting quick access to scalable staff.
 So there’ll be different committees that will come out of this and the governance board won’t be agile enough.
 They won’t have that kind of breadth of knowledge to cover all of that stuff and this is where Advisory Boards I think will shine.